-All told, following a vegan diet can deliver health benefits, including more balanced blood sugar levels, reduced risk of heart disease and certain cancers and a healthier weight.
-The health benefits primarily occur because when you eat a healthy vegan diet, your nutrition centers around health-boosting food options like:
+However, vegan diets do come with a host of benefits, especially the focus on a variety of fresh produce.
+Following a vegan diet can deliver health benefits, including more balanced blood sugar levels, reduced risk of heart disease and certain cancers, and a healthier weight.
+The health benefits primarily occur when your nutrition centers around health-boosting food options like:

 Does following a vegan diet impact life insurance rates?

 While life insurance applications generally don’t ask specific questions about diet, your overall health does affect your rates.
 Because vegans may be less likely to suffer from chronic health conditions, life insurance companies could be more likely to view vegans as being healthier than the average person, which could help lower your life insurance cost.